tommililja/Farse/README.md

 let string = Json.asString Indented json
 ```

-Writing directly to a stream or buffer writer.
+Writing directly to a Stream or IBufferWriter.

 ```fsharp
 task {